 You can learn more about the project here: http://tsunamiplus10.org/FilmGuide

 It is worth your time.
 Take a few hours over the holiday season to see the movie and take a look at the Tsunami Project website.
 Take a few people that you love to go with you to see the movie.

 What would you do if your family were caught in a disaster?
 What will you do next time a disaster strikes?
 Is it so impossible to think your next response will be different?

-Donors seeking to aid in the immediate relief and long-term recovery of the many countries effected by the tsunami:
+Donors seeking to aid in the long-term recovery of the many countries affected by the tsunami:

 - Fund capacity-building programs.
 In some areas, the local economy was virtually destroyed, especially in fishing villages.
 Micro-loans and training programs continue to be needed to provide income generation as families and communities move into long-term redevelopment.

 - Education remains a vital need.
-In Calang, one of the hardest hit areas and Aceh’s capitol,approximately 90 percent of teachers were killed in the tsunami.
+In Calang, one of the hardest-hit areas and Aceh’s capital, approximately 90 percent of teachers were killed in the tsunami.
 Rebuilding the educational capacity of the region is critical and teacher training and professional development still is desperately needed.